aaliyahannible/haiku-digitalmedia/README.md

 # haiku-digitalmedia
-editing is funadobe’s easy to use zoom, flip, fade, repeat
+editing is fun adobe’s easy to use zoom, flip, fade, repeat